MarketDAO

 - Claim voting tokens (1:1 with vested governance tokens)

-- Cast votes by sending voting tokens to YES/NO addresses
+- Cast votes by transferring voting tokens to YES/NO addresses

 For Distribution Proposals:

-- Create distribution proposal specifying asset type and amount per token
+- Create distribution proposal specifying asset type and target amount per token

-- Register during support/election phases to be included
+- Members register during support/election phases to be included

 - If approved, funds transfer to a DistributionRedemption contract